Yeah, yeah, there are dozens of metrics (quantitative benchmarks) for judging how good/effective Realtors are (Brokers, too).

 While each of those can be useful, each has its failings, can be distorted by extraneous factors, and can otherwise be misleading.

-Instead, my candidate for the most valuable statistic to evaluate listing agents is much more obscure (and not publicly available): the agent’s average number of showings per listing.
+Instead, I’d argue that perhaps the most valuable statistic of all for evaluating listing agents is much more obscure (and not publicly available): the agent’s average number of showings per listing.

 “The Too-Fast Sale”

 A home that sells after only 2-3 showings** — perhaps to the listing agent’s own Buyer — really hasn’t been exposed to the market.

 And, if a house hasn’t really been exposed to the market, it’s impossible to say if the price the Seller immediately accepted reflects fair market value.

 At the other end of the continuum are houses that remain unsold after dozens of showings.

 Buyers’ unmistakable message to such Sellers?